devjona/alpine_ruby/README.md

 # the "-v .:/app" basically means, mount the files of our current location to the /app directory in the container using the image of <name:tag>
 docker run -it -v .:/app alp_v3_20-ruby_3_3_3:v1
 ```

-## DockerHub

-This has been [published to DockerHub](https://hub.docker.com/repository/docker/ballenacuadrada/alpine3_20/general).
-There are several versions, but the key one is the `-multiplatform` version that can be used on either ARM or x86.

 I don't know how much I'll add to or modify these, however, the details in this README serve as notes for future Docker work